reowst/sdk/USAGE.md

 IMPORTANT: Save your private key in a secure place and don't share it with anybody, not even us!
 ```

-Now copy the base64 *public key* and paste it into the "Customer Public Key" entry under "Settings" -> "Game Configuration" in the portal and click save.
+Paste the base64 public key into the web portal "Game Configuration" page and click save.

-Next, copy the same private key into server.cpp:
+Next, copy the private key base64 into server.cpp:
 ```
 static const char * customer_private_key = "PuOtENNoEI77YEjPhWbcEGsG5L5dVE7if1KxwRpwvYbBSy5uL1OWJeN7Brsqq+XdIeZEqefo/MCq4GFY7WpNE3Qfx4lTNRe4";
 ```